ebjamieson97/didintjl/README.md

 * **David Roodman’s Julia package for Stata**: [julia.ado](https://github.com/droodman/julia.ado) version 1.2.2 (Nov 26, 2025)
 * **DiDInt.jl**: Version 0.6.15

+### Suggested

+* grc1leg2 (the legend for the parallel trends plots comes out a bit nicer if you have this Stata package)

 ## Installation

 ```stata